survivejs/webpack-book/manuscript/developing/05_composing_configuration.md

 };
 ```

 After this change, the build should behave the same way as before.
-This time, however, we have room to expand, and we don’t have to worry about how to combine different parts of the configuration.
+This time, however, you have room to expand, and you don’t have to worry about how to combine different parts of the configuration.
 The approach allows us to share functionality across different targets.

-We can also add more by expanding the *package.json* definition and branching at *webpack.config.js* based on the need. *webpack.parts.js* will grow to contain specific techniques we can then use to compose the configuration.
+You can also add more by expanding the *package.json* definition and branching at *webpack.config.js* based on the need. *webpack.parts.js* will grow to contain specific techniques you can then use to compose the configuration.

 Later on, *webpack.parts.js* could be pushed to npm or outside of the project.
 But for this book, it’s enough to maintain it within the project.